gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 This command configures the scanner to continuously discover files in the specified data repositories and label the files that meet the conditions in the Azure Information Protection policy.
 For these files, they are classified and protected (or have protection removed), according to the label configuration.

-### Example 3: Configure the Azure Information Protection scanner to run a one time discovery to label files and set the Rights Management owner, and log changed and skipped files
+### Example 3: Configure the Azure Information Protection scanner to run a one time discovery to label files, set the Owner custom property and Rights Management owner, and log all files

 ```
 PS C:\> Set-AIPScannerConfiguration -ScanMode Enforce -Schedule OneTime -ReportLevel Debug -DefaultOwner admin@contoso.com.